uwbanjoman/pgm_build_tarballs_file/README.md

 see more about artifacts at https://julialang.org/blog/2019/11/artifacts/

-a collection of build recipies can be found at https://github.com/JuliaPackaging/Yggdrasil
+a collection of other build recipies can be found at https://github.com/JuliaPackaging/Yggdrasil